Rosies Kept America Running During World War II

 If you’re a female descendant, you can become a “Rosebud.”
 Men, contrary to subconscious thoughts, you aren’t referred to as thorns.
 They call you “Rivets.”

-—Samantha L. Quigley is editor in chief of On Patrol magazine.
-This story originally appeared in the Fall 2015 issue of On Patrol, the magazine of the USO.
+—Samantha L. Quigley was the editor in chief of On Patrol magazine, the magazine of the USO.
+This story originally appeared in the Fall 2015 issue and has been edited for 2021.

 Stories in this Series